David Wachtel

-Dave’s work includes trial court and administrative litigation, arbitration, and mediation.
-He has successfully represented employees with claims of race, sex, age, and disability discrimination, sexual harassment, violation of civil service rights, interference with FMLA rights, and retaliation on the basis of whistleblower activity in the nuclear, aviation, defense, and finance industries.
+His work includes all types of negotiations, trial court and administrative litigation, mediation, and arbitration.
+He has successfully represented employees with claims of race, sex, age, national origin, and disability discrimination, as well as claims of sexual harassment, violation of civil service rights, interference with FMLA rights, and retaliation.
+He has helped a variety of whistleblowers, in the federal government and the nuclear, aviation, defense, and finance industries.

-Dave offers individuals suffering job loss or workplace harassment individual attention, lean, versatile strategies, and a calming influence on (almost) every stressful situation.
+He and his colleagues in the employment law group give individuals suffering job loss or workplace harassment individual attention, lean, versatile strategies, and are a calming influence in (almost) every stressful situation.

-Since joining Trister, Ross in February 2016, Dave has broadened his practice to advise dozens of non-profit organizations on all manner of employment law policy and compliance questions.
-He offers organizations an especially informed and experienced understanding of employment policy and how to achieve resolution of workplace disputes.
+The employment law group also advises dozens of non-profit organizations on employment law policy and compliance.
+They offer an especially informed and experienced understanding of employment policy and how to resolve workplace disputes.

 Education: